wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-sms-messages-with-swift-vapor-and-vonage.md

 ## Create a Web Page

-Now that your project is set up, next you will create an interface to enter a phone number and message for the SMS.
+Now that your project is set up, you will create an interface to enter a phone number and message for the SMS.
 Open the `index.leaf` file under *Resources/Views* and update it:

 ```html
 <!doctype html>